gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

   the running mean is clipped so a burst of garbage can't talk its way past the gate.
 One bump or sensor glitch cannot yank the weights.
-- **Anchor replay:** day-to-day driving is mostly small trim moves, and the forgetting window would slowly wash out what the bootstrap taught about big lifts (catastrophic forgetting, 3-parameter edition).
+- **Anchor replay:** day-to-day driving is mostly small trim moves, and the forgetting window would slowly wash out what the bootstrap taught about big lifts (catastrophic forgetting, small-model edition).
 Every `ML_ONLINE_ANCHOR_INTERVAL` (5th) online sample, one retained bootstrap sample is replayed through the same RLS update, cycling through the stored 150.
 - Weights are saved to NVS once per queue drain (not per sample); `Preferencable::setDouble` also